 Consists of independent reading or analysis, centered on particular problems and supervised by a member of the Sociology faculty.

 Credit: Variable; maximum 3 credit hours.
-Prerequisite(s): SOC 300-399 and SOC 190-299
+Prerequisite(s): SOC 300-399 and SOC 190-299 instructor is required.
+Lecture: 3 Lab: 0 Credits: 3

 Exercises in Behavioral Observation